lararubbelke/azure_lambda_labs/Module1-IntelligentApp/README_new.md

 ```

 1. Now run the PartsUnlimitedDataGen project.
 Again, if everything is hooked up the application should;
-- Got DocumentDb and retrieve your key
+- Go to DocumentDb and retrieve your key
 - Connect to IoT hub and start sending messages